U.S. holds high-level meetings on Syria, including on arming rebels

 "We have prepared a wide range of options for the president's consideration, and internal meetings to discuss the situation in Syria are routine," Meehan said.

-"The United States will continue to look for ways to strengthen the capabilities of the Syrian opposition, though we have no new announcements at this time."
+"The United States will continue to look for ways to strengthen the capabilities of the Syrian opposition, though we have no new announcements at this time," she added.

-(Additional reporting by Lesley Wroughton and by Susan Heavey; Editing by Xavier Briand and Christopher Wilson)
+(Additional reporting by Lesley Wroughton and by Susan Heavey; Editing by Doina Chiacu and Xavier Briand)